CaptainBern/libledger/docs/libledger.md

 ## Overview

-LibLedger is a C library that allows software to interface with [Ledger](https://www.ledgerwallet.com/) hardware wallets.
+LibLedger is a threadsafe C library that allows software to interface with [Ledger](https://www.ledgerwallet.com/) hardware wallets.

 Before getting started, we strongly recommend you